Fiona-Nyadero/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir - a scritpt that creates a directory named my first directory in the /tmp/ directory mv - a script to move the file rm -r - a script that deletes the directory cd - - a script that changes the working directory to the previous one ls -a .. /boot l - a script that lists all files, the parent of the working directory, and the /boot directory
+mkdir - a scritpt that creates a directory named my first directory in the /tmp/ directory mv - a script to move the file rm -r - a script that deletes the directory cd - - a script that changes the working directory ls -al . .. /boot - a script that lists all files, the parent of the working directory, and the /boot directory